The two-clock problem in population dynamics: Theory

 In \ref{apdx:kappa_T} we compute $\kappa_T$ directly for this branching process and verify that Eq.~\eqref{eq:pop_duality} holds.
 For constant offspring numbers, Eq.~\eqref{eq:appl_el} can be derived directly from the results in \cite{pigolotti_generalized_2021} using the fact that the cumulant generating function for a Markov chain can be expressed in terms of the log spectral radius \cite{dembo_large_2010}.

-The ancestral distribution over lineages, defined by Eqs.~\eqref{eq:pop_bwd_T} and \eqref{eq:pop_bwd_N}, is derived in \ref{apdx:branch_bwd}, where we show explicitly that the two definitions agree asymptotically.
-The types in ancestral lineages evolve according to a Markov chain with transition kernel
+The backward distribution over lineages, defined by Eqs.~\eqref{eq:pop_bwd_T} and \eqref{eq:pop_bwd_N}, is derived in \ref{apdx:branch_bwd}, where we show explicitly that the two definitions agree asymptotically.
+Backward lineages follow the Markov chain with transition kernel

-where $a_N(x)$ is the reproductive value defined in \eqref{eq:appl_ampl}.
-Since $K_a$ is a stochastic matrix, it must have spectral radius $1$, which is ensured by the Euler-Lotka equation \eqref{eq:appl_el} (the spectral radius is invariant under conjugacy).
-The ancestral process favors individuals with more offspring, and individuals that procreate faster.
+where $a_T(x)$ is the reproductive value of an organism of type $x$, which coincides with the dominant left eigenvector of $M_{(-\Lambda)}$ (\ref{apdx:branch}). $K_b$ is a stochastic matrix since the corresponding dominant eigenvalue of $M_{(-\Lambda)}$ is $1$ by the Euler-Lotka equation \eqref{eq:appl_el}.

 For multitype branching processes we can define the population distribution $\pi_p(x)$ over types, called the tree population in \cite{nozoe_inferring_2017} and defined as the asymptotic distribution over all organisms produced in the population.
 As shown in \ref{apdx:branch}, the population distribution satisfies the equation